 Does the Italian Greyhound have a large prey drive?
 Does the Italian Greyhound like to chase birds, cats, and other small animals?

 The Italian Greyhound has some prey drive, so should not be left alone with very small animals such as birds, mice, or gerbils, but with some gradual introduction should be fine living with a cat in the same home.

 Is the Italian Greyhound atheltic?

 The Italian Greyhound can have athletic moments, and bursts of speed, but does not have the endurance as other highly athletic dog breeds.
 They would do great for occasional jogs, but probably not the best for long-distance runs or anything more athletic than that.

 The Italian Greyhound is a purebred dog that falls within the larger Toy dog breed group.

 Toy group: Toy dogs are primarily characterized by their very small size.
 But don't let that fool you- if anything their personality and tenacity is higher than the average dog.
 In fact, even their protective instincts are above average!
 In fact, because of that it is crucial they get socialization with children and other dogs from an early age.
 Because the toy dog is both small and primarily bred for home companionship, they make excellent additions for a wide range of families.
 There are also practical benefits with toy dogs- they are great for apartment living, and traveling.
 Toy dogs are also loyal and love to cuddle, making them the ideal lap dog.

-Italian Greyhounds for sale or adoption
+Italian Greyhounds for adoption